-It is preferable to monitor the actual signal broadcasted by an AtoN AIS by the use of an AIS Base Station Network and appropriate analysis software.
-Nevertheless, it is possible to monitor AtoN AIS by RCMS provided that a local RTU connected to the AtoN AIS unit directly via digital (discrete and serial) interfaces is installed at the AtoN site.
+It is preferable to monitor the actual signal broadcasted by an AIS-AtoN by the use of an AIS Base Station Network and appropriate analysis software.
+Nevertheless, it is possible to monitor AIS-AtoN by RCMS provided that a local RTU connected to the AIS-AtoN unit directly via digital (discrete and serial) interfaces is installed at the AtoN site.

+It is advisable that the RCMS has simple station specific configurable alarm levels to ensure enhanced flexibility. .

+In the event that the RCMS has the potential to be fed from multiple sources of information (AIS, GPRS, Satellite etc.), it is advisable to select a system with capability to interface, integration and process information from different sources.

 Differential Global Positioning System (DGPS)